ThePrintingPilot/GridDeck/README.md

 The display is designed to be useful before, during, and after a race weekend.
 It can show the next session, live timing information, telemetry, track position, pit stops, race control messages, weather, team radio links, season results, championship standings, and historical race data.

+**GridDeck uses both the free or paid version of OpenF1 API:**
+On the free API, GridDeck does everything except live — countdown, schedule, weather, standings, results, news — with each session's data appearing about 30 minutes after it ends.
+Paid unlocks the race as it happens: live timing tower, telemetry, moving track map, pit stops, flag alerts and fastest-lap banners.
+Same screens either way; you're paying only for real time.

 ## Highlights

 - Touch-friendly 480 × 272 interface